Saturable Absorbers | previous | next | feedback |

 - The saturation fluence should usually be several times smaller than the pulse fluence under normal operation conditions.
 (The pulse fluence on the absorber may be adjusted via the beam radius resulting from the laser resonator design.)

-- Depending on the mode locking mechanism used, the recovery time may or may not be important for achieving short pulses.
+- Depending on the mode locking mechanism used, the recovery time may or may not be important for achieving short pulses, but a too long recovery time may cause unstable laser behavior.
 For absorbers with a bitemporal response, the slow components may be useful for reliable self-starting characteristics.

 - Low nonsaturable losses are again desirable for maximizing the laser's output power and efficiency.